chpoullet/python-exercise1/README.md

+# Exercise 1

-## This is a simple Python script that requires the user's input and prints their answers into a sentence!
+This is a simple Python script that requires the user's input and prints their answers into a sentence!